CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/software-install-pcluster.md

 ### Change shell to use .tcsh

-'sudo usermod -s /bin/tcsh lizadams'
+'sudo usermod -s /bin/tcsh ubuntu'

-you may need to log out and log back in to have the tcsh shell be active
+Log out and log back in to have the tcsh shell be active

+`exit`

+`pcluster ssh -v -Y -i ~/centos.pem --cluster-name cmaq`

+### Check to see the tcsh shell is default

+`echo $SHELL`

 The following instructions assume that you will be installing the software to a /shared/build directory